AnanduR32/Datascience/Basics/Regression Models/readme.md

 <img src="https://render.githubusercontent.com/render/math?math=$\mathrm{E}\left[y | x_{1}, x_{2}\right] = (\beta_{0} %2B \beta_{2})%2B(\beta_{1}%2B\beta_{3})X_{1}$">
 Where the intercept and the slope both change.

+Suppose we have two interacting predictors and one of them is held constant.
+The expected change in the outcome for a unit change in the other predictor is the coefficient of that changing predictor + the coefficient of the interaction * the value of the predictor held constant.

 ## Adjustment
 Adjustment, is the idea of putting regressors into a linear model to investigate the role of a third variable on the relationship between another two.